p3palazzo/comparative-histories/paper.md

 culture, architecture contributes to crafting it" [@james-chakraborty:2014architecture, xix].

-But what *is* this architecture that crafts culture, when the book consistently downplays the disciplinary aspects of practice---visual composition and professional tradition?
-This architecture that is capable of shaping culture is not the internal organization of the discipline, but the abstract ideas that can shuttle back and forth between architectural theory and other social actors.
+But if the book consistently downplays the disciplinary aspects of practice---visual composition and professional tradition, how can it define an architecture that crafts culture and is not itself this culture?
+It can only be the abstract ideas that shuttle back and forth between architectural theory and other social actors.
 The precedence of the avant-garde (chapter 22) over mass culture (chapter 23) makes the author's intent clear in this respect.
 What ties *Architecture since